Ilgar Mukhtarov

 Mukhtarov Ilgar Yusif oglu (Muxtarov İlqar Yusif oğlu; born in Baku) is an Azerbaijani diplomat, and lawyer who is the incumbent ambassador to the Holy See.
-He previously served as his country's first ambassador to Mexico (having previously served as a chargé d'affaires) from 2009 to 2016, being also concurrently accredited to Costa Rica, Guatemala, Colombia, Panama and Peru.
+He previously served as his country's first ambassador to Mexico (having previously served as a chargé d'affaires) from 2009 to 2016, being also concurrently accredited to Costa Rica, Guatemala, Colombia, Panama, Peru and Honduras.

 Biography

 Born in Baku, he was the son of acting couple Yusif Muxtarov and Amaliya Panahova.

-He worked as a chargé d'affaires in the embassy in Mexico City until he was appointed ambassador in April 2009, being subsequently accredited to five other Latin American countries.
+He worked as a chargé d'affaires in the embassy in Mexico City until he was appointed ambassador in April 2009, being subsequently accredited to six other Latin American countries.
 During his tenure as non-resident ambassador to Peru, talks to open an embassy in Lima were successfully carried out.

 Mukhtarov is fluent in Russian, English, Turkish, Arabic, and has a working understanding of Spanish.
 He is married and has a son.

 Mukhtarov, in his role as Azerbaijani Ambassador to the Holy See, was awarded the Knight Grand Cross of the Order of Pope Pius IX along with the ambassadors of Japan, Spain, Austria, France, and other countries on this occasion.
 The order was presented by Archbishop Edgar Peña Parra.